TeleRagingFires/CVLNet/README.md

 ## Acknowledgment

+The very creative Complex-valued network components can be found here [Keras-complex](https://github.com/JesperDramsch/keras-complex).
 This repository is modified from the [CRNet open source code](https://github.com/Kylin9511/CRNet).
 Thanks Zhilin for his amazing work.
-Thanks Chao-Kai Wen and Shi Jin group for providing the pre-processed COST2100 dataset, you can find their related work named CsiNet in [Github-Python_CsiNet](https://github.com/sydney222/Python_CsiNet)
+Thanks Chao-Kai Wen and Shi Jin group for providing the pre-processed COST2100 dataset, you can find their related work named CsiNet in [Github-Python_CsiNet](https://github.com/sydney222/Python_CsiNet).